KarnerTh/mermerd/readme.md

 via `mermerd -h`

 ```
   -c, --connectionString string       connection string that should be used
+  -e, --encloseWithMermaidBackticks   enclose output with mermaid backticks (needed for e.g. in markdown viewer)
   -h, --help                          help for mermerd
   -o, --outputFileName string         output file name (default "result.mmd")
       --runConfig string              run configuration (replaces global configuration)
   -s, --schema string                 schema that should be used
       --showAllConstraints            show all constraints, even though the table of the resulting constraint was not selected
       --useAllTables                  use all available tables
 ```

 If the flag `--showAllConstraints` is provided, mermerd will print out all constraints of the selected tables, even when